Chirality (physics): Chirality and helicity

-A massless particle moves with the speed of light, so no real observer (who must always travel at less than the speed of light) can be in any reference frame where the particle appears to reverse its relative direction of spin, meaning that all real observers see the same helicity.
-Because of this, the direction of spin of massless particles is not affected by a change of viewpoint (Lorentz boost) in the direction of motion of the particle, and the sign of the projection (helicity) is fixed for all reference frames: The helicity of massless particles is a relativistic invariant (a quantity whose value is the same in all inertial reference frames) which always matches the massless particles' chirality.
+A massless particle moves with the speed of light, so no real observer (who must always travel at less than the speed of light) can be in any reference frame in which the particle appears to reverse its relative direction of spin, meaning that all real observers see the same helicity.
+Because of this, the direction of spin of massless particles is not affected by a change of inertial reference frame (a Lorentz boost) in the direction of motion of the particle, and the sign of the projection (helicity) is fixed for all reference frames: The helicity of massless particles is a relativistic invariant (a quantity whose value is the same in all inertial reference frames) and always matches the massless particle's chirality.

-The discovery of neutrino oscillation implies that neutrinos have mass, so the photon is the only confirmed massless particle; gluons are expected to also be massless, although the assumption that they are has not been conclusively tested.
-Hence, these are the only two particles now known for which helicity could be identical to chirality, and only the photon has been confirmed by measurement.
+The discovery of neutrino oscillation implies that neutrinos have mass, leaving the photon as the only confirmed massless particle; gluons are expected to also be massless, although this has not been conclusively tested.
+Hence, these are the only two particles now known for which helicity could be identical to chirality, of which only the photon has been confirmed by measurement.
 All other observed particles have mass and thus may have different helicities in different reference frames.

 Chiral theories

 Particle physicists have only observed or inferred left-chiral fermions and right-chiral antifermions engaging in the charged weak interaction.
-Even in the case of the electrically neutral weak interaction, which can engage with both left- and right-chiral fermions, in most circumstances two left-handed fermions interact more strongly than right-handed or opposite-handed fermions, implying that the universe has a preference for left-handed chirality.
-This preferential treatment of one chirality over another violates a symmetry that holds for all other forces of nature.
+In the case of the weak interaction, which can in principle engage with both left- and right-chiral fermions, only two left-handed fermions interact.
+Interactions involving right-handed or opposite-handed fermions have not been shown to occur, implying that the universe has a preference for left-handed chirality.
+This preferential treatment of one chiral realization over another violates parity, as first noted by Chien Shiung Wu in her famous experiment known as the Wu experiment.
+This is a striking observation, since parity is a symmetry that holds for all other fundamental interactions.

 Chirality for a Dirac fermion ψ is defined through the operator γ^{5}, which has eigenvalues ±1; the eigenvalue's sign is equal to the particle's chirality: +1 for right-handed, −1 for left-handed.
 Any Dirac field can thus be projected into its left- or right-handed component by acting with the projection operators 1/2(1 − γ^{5}) or 1/2(1 + γ^{5}) on ψ.

 The coupling of the charged weak interaction to fermions is proportional to the first projection operator, which is responsible for this interaction's parity symmetry violation.